nareshr5/Food-ordering-app-using-react/README.md

 (accordion open and close logic is added , proper acccordion fixing needed little )

 - working on the cart page to dispaly details
+- created the go to cart button on the restaurant menu page

 ERROR :- "display name" is not being updated in the redux store